top of page

 Somatic yoga helps a wide range of people.
 It’s especially useful if you:

-• Are in a somatic yoga teacher training and want deeper understanding
+• Are in a somatic yoga teacher training and want a deeper understanding.

 Because it’s gentle and slow, it’s also great for older adults, people with injuries, and beginners.